Click to jump down to important advising information and reference lists for each major:

 Course Number Change Reminders:

-previously 218/118L - NTR 327L Adv Food Science Lab (Wr and II flags)
+previously 218/118L - NTR 327L Advanced Food Science Lab (Wr and II flags)

 previously NTR 324 & 124L

-previously NTR 330 - NTR 339L Exp Methods & Design (this is NOT a lab).
+previously NTR 330 - NTR 339L Exp Methods & Design (this is not a lab)

 previously NTR 337